Kruskal–Szekeres coordinates

-Kruskal–Szekeres diagram, illustrated for 2GM=1.
+Kruskal–Szekeres diagram, illustrated for 2GM = 1.
 The quadrants are the black hole interior (II), the white hole interior (IV) and the two exterior regions (I and III).
 The dotted 45° lines, which separate these four regions, are the event horizons.
 The darker hyperbolas which bound the top and bottom of the diagram are the physical singularities.
 The paler hyperbolas represent contours of the Schwarzschild r coordinate, and the straight lines through the origin represent contours of the Schwarzschild t coordinate.

 In general relativity, Kruskal–Szekeres coordinates, named after Martin Kruskal and George Szekeres, are a coordinate system for the Schwarzschild geometry for a black hole.
 These coordinates have the advantage that they cover the entire spacetime manifold of the maximally extended Schwarzschild solution and are well-behaved everywhere outside the physical singularity.
 There is no coordinate singularity at the horizon.

-The Kruskal–Szekeres coordinates also apply to space-time around a spherical object, but in that case do not give a description of space-time inside the radius of the object.
-Space-time in a region where a star is collapsing into a black hole is approximated by the Kruskal–Szekeres coordinates (or by the Schwarzschild coordinates).
+The Kruskal–Szekeres coordinates also apply to spacetime around a spherical object, but in that case do not give a description of spacetime inside the radius of the object.
+Spacetime in a region where a star is collapsing into a black hole is approximated by the Kruskal–Szekeres coordinates (or by the Schwarzschild coordinates).
 The surface of the star remains outside the event horizon in the Schwarzschild coordinates, but crosses it in the Kruskal–Szekeres coordinates.
 (In any "black hole" which we observe, we see it at a time when its matter has not yet finished collapsing, so it is not really a black hole yet.)
 Similarly, objects falling into a black hole remain outside the event horizon in Schwarzschild coordinates, but cross it in Kruskal–Szekeres coordinates.

 Definition

 Kruskal–Szekeres diagram.
 Each frame of the animation shows a blue hyperbola as the surface where the Schwarzschild radial coordinate is constant (and with a smaller value in each successive frame, until it ends at the singularities).

-Kruskal–Szekeres coordinates on a black hole geometry are defined, from the Schwarzschild coordinates $(t,r,\theta,\phi)$, by replacing t and r by a new timelike coordinate T and a new spacelike coordinate $X$:
+Kruskal–Szekeres coordinates on a black hole geometry are defined, from the Schwarzschild coordinates $(t,r,\theta,\phi)$, by replacing $t$ and $r$ by a new timelike coordinate $T$ and a new spacelike coordinate $X$: